 Georgia Military College is committed to the full and total inclusion of all individuals providing equal opportunity to participate in and benefit from all programs, services and activities.
-Georgia Military is also supportive of individual rights and responsibilities.
+Georgia Military College is also supportive of individual rights and responsibilities.

-As a public institution receiving Federal funds, Georgia Military College adheres to the provisions of Section 504 of the Rehabilitation Act of 1973, the Americans with Disabilities Act of 1990 and the ADA Amendments Act of 2008.
+As a public institution receiving federal funds, Georgia Military College adheres to the provisions of Section 504 of the Rehabilitation Act of 1973, the Americans with Disabilities Act of 1990 and the ADA Amendments Act of 2008.
 In accordance with all pertinent federal and state legislation, the institution will ensure reasonable accommodations are provided for students with disabilities through the Office of Student Disability Services.

 Institutional policy ensures that reasonable accommodation be made on an individualized case-by-case basis.
-However, it is the responsibility of the student to identify and disclose his or her disability and make his or her needs known.
+However, it is the responsibility of the student to identify and disclose any disability and to make all needs known.
 Georgia Military College will give primary consideration to the individual's request and will provide the reasonable accommodation unless an equally effective aid or service is available, the means chosen would result in a fundamental alteration of Georgia Military College's programs, or the accommodation would result in an undue financial or administrative burden.